-The Salesforce Marketing Cloud connector, which can be viewed as an Email platform, consists of six report types/breakdowns:
+The Salesforce Marketing Cloud connector, which can be viewed as an Email platform, consists of seven report types/breakdowns:

 The Send report type is attributed to the send date and consists of a wide range of properties which is brought in through the Sent object from the API.
 Documentation can be found here.
 It contains overall information about email sends; for example totals and unique values.

-There are five different Email performance breakdowns to choose from; Bounces, Clicks, Not Sent, Opens and Sent.
+There are six different Email performance breakdowns to choose from; Bounces, Clicks, Not Sent, Opens, Sent and Unsubscribes.
 Please note that these breakdowns will not be able to fetch all data if they exceed 3 million rows of a certain event per day.

 Furthermore, they can easily be merged into one dataset using the Funnel Data Explorer.
 These report types count events and attributes them to the even date; so whenever something happens it is attributed to that date.